Tahoe HomeIQ · Fire Insurance

 If you own a home in Truckee or around the lake, there's a good chance your fire insurance runs through the California FAIR Plan — the state's insurer of last resort.
 As of September 30, 2025, ZIP 96161 (Truckee, including Tahoe Donner, Glenshire, and Truckee Proper) carried 6,079 FAIR Plan residential policies — more than a third of all FAIR Plan policies in the entire Tahoe basin, and growing 14% year over year.

 In May 2026, the California Department of Insurance approved a 29.1% average rate increase for FAIR Plan dwelling coverage (the Plan had filed for 35.8%).
 It takes effect October 15, 2026.
-Because California requires advance notice of renewal changes, the letters showing that new number begin arriving roughly 90 days ahead — mid-July.
+The Department of Insurance has said renewal notices showing the new number can arrive as soon as mid-July — 90 days out.

 None of this shows up in a listing.
 But it's public data, and it varies enormously depending on where around the lake you are.